We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - a warm or cold compress for stiff, aching muscles

 - corticosteroid injections for nerve pain and inflammation

 - over-the-counter (OTC) pain relievers, such as nonsteroidal anti-inflammatory drugs (NSAIDs) and acetaminophen

 - topical pain relievers that contain NSAIDs, capsaicin, or menthol

 People who experience persistent or worsening pain despite trying OTC and at-home treatments may wish to discuss alternative treatment options with a doctor.

-While preliminary clinical studies and animal studies suggest that CBD may help relieve pain, more research is needed to evaluate these findings.
+While preliminary clinical studies and animal studies suggest CBD may help relieve pain, more research is necessary to evaluate these findings.